“And Jesus said unto him, Why callest thou me good? there is none good but one, that is, God.”

 John has volunteered over 560 hours at Stepping Stones Riding Program, an equestrian facility at the local YMCA which pairs rescued horses with riding students, providing low cost lessons to those who would otherwise not have this opportunity.
 John started his equestrian volunteering by working over 50 hours at Ride-On, a therapeutic facility which provides equestrian therapy for the mentally and physically disabled.

 Last fall John combined his gratitude for his volunteering opportunities with his love of music and photography.
 He assembled various photos that he and others took at Stepping Stones during his first three years of volunteering there.
-He created a video, with himself playing piano in the background, to post to the group’s Facebook page as a thank you.
-Below is a link to this slideshow and the paragraph he wrote thanking the director of the program:
+He created a video, with himself playing piano in the background, to post to share with the group as a thank you.

 In the summer of 2014 John spent two weeks traveling to areas both urban and rural in The People’s Republic of China.
 John was a Student Ambassador with People to People, a nonprofit organization founded in 1956 by President Dwight D. Eisenhower to promote world peace through understanding and increasing global awareness.

 In 2014, John earned the Congressional Award Bronze Medal.
 It is the United States Congress’ award for young Americans which is voluntary, non-partisan, and non-competitive.
 It involves setting goals in four program areas: Volunteer Public Service, Personal Development, Physical Fitness, and Expedition/Exploration.